Ted Strickland: 2006 gubernatorial campaign

 Strickland successfully ran for Governor of Ohio in 2006, when Governor Bob Taft was term-limited and could not run for re-election.
-Strickland selected former Ohio Attorney General and 1998 Democratic nominee for governor Lee Fisher as his running mate.
+Strickland selected former Ohio attorney general and 1998 Democratic nominee for governor Lee Fisher as his running mate.
 He was sworn in as governor on January 8, 2007.

 Strickland won the Democratic primary on May 2, 2006, with 80 percent of the vote.

 Strickland's endorsements included the Fraternal Order of Police and the Ohio Federation of Teachers.

 In September 2006, a group called Republicans for Strickland publicly announced their support for Strickland at a press conference.

-In the November general election, he was challenged by Republican Secretary of State Ken Blackwell, Libertarian economist Bill Peirce and Green Bob Fitrakis.
-He won the general election on November 7, 2006, capturing 60% of the vote.
-Blackwell finished in second with 37% of the vote.
+In the November general election, he was challenged by Republican secretary of state Ken Blackwell, Libertarian economist Bill Peirce and Green Party candidate Bob Fitrakis.
+He won the general election on November 7, 2006, by 961,174 votes.

 Governorship

 Economy

-In June 2007, Ohio lawmakers approved a $52 billion budget for fiscal year 2008-09.
+In June 2007, Ohio lawmakers approved a $52 billion budget for fiscal year 2008–2009.
 In January 2008, facing a revenue shortfall, Strickland ordered a $733 million reduction in state spending, including job cuts and the closure of state mental hospitals.
 Strickland cut another $540 million from the budget in September 2008.
 In December 2008, Strickland announced a $640 million budget gap.
 In 2009, Strickland signed legislation which postponed the last of five scheduled income tax rate reductions from 2009 until 2011.
 The move used $844 million in anticipated tax refunds to fill the gap in the state budget.

 In 2008, he signed the state's renewable portfolio standard, mandating that 25% of the state's electricity be produced by renewables by 2025.
 That same year, Strickland signed an executive order overhauling business regulations.
 In 2010, Strickland supported the renewal of the Third Frontier program in 2010.

 During Strickland's tenure, the state's rainy day fund was reduced from $1 billion to 89 cents in order to balance the state budget.
-Some estimates claim Ohio would have experienced a $7 billion deficit if Strickland hadn't made such moves and cuts to the Ohio budget.
+Some estimates claim Ohio would have experienced a $7 billion deficit if Strickland had not made such moves and cuts to the Ohio budget.